nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### cost
 Monthly hosting costs the hosting company is charging for the server.
 This does not include time spend to manage the relay.
-The amount MUST be provided with two digits after the decimal point.
+The amount MUST be provided with two digits after the decimal separator.
+The decimal separator MUST be a full stop (not a comma).
 The value MUST be followed by the currency in [ISO4217 format](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).
 On servers with multiple tor instances divide the server hosting costs through the number of tor relay instances running on that OS.